-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2018 and rolling forward the total pension liability to June 30, 2019.
-The County Office of Education's proportion of the net pension liability was based on a projection of the County Office of Education's long-term share of contributions to the pension plan relative to the projected contributions of all participating school County Office of Educations, actuarially determined.
-At June 30, 2019, the County Office of Education's proportion was 0.034 percent, which did not change from its proportion measured as of June 30, 2018.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by applying update procedures to an actuarial valuation as of June 30, 2019 and rolling forward the total pension liability to June 30, 2020.
+The County Office of Education proportion of the net pension liability was based on a projection of the County Office of Education's long-term share of contributions to the pension plan relative to the projected contributions of all participating local education agencies, actuarially determined.
+At June 30, 2020, the County Office of Education's proportion was 0.027 percent, which was a decrease of 0.004 percent from its proportion measured as of June 30, 2019.